federgraph/RiggVar-RG19/README.md

 ## Notes

 - Most of the existing documentation pieces, e.g drawings, relate most directly to this project.
-- Where and how to publish documentation still to be decided.
+- Where and how to publish documentation is still to be decided.
-- Over the years I have ported parts of the code to java, c#, and typescript.
+- Note that over the years I have ported parts of the code to java, c#, and typescript, so there is more, but it is basically the same.
 - The old Delphi project contains features that have not yet been surfaced in any of the newer apps.
 - The new Delphi project is currently the most advanced.
 - The new data format should be usable on all platforms.
 - No dependency on any third party components in this project.
-- Hit F9 in the Delphi IDE and go.
+- Just hit F9 in the Delphi IDE and have a look.